backdrop-contrib/content_moderation/README.txt

 ----
 1.1.2  Node revision behavior

-Workbench Moderation affects the behavior of Drupal’s node revisions.
+Workbench Moderation affects the behavior of Backdrop’s node revisions.
 When revisions are enabled for a particular node type, editing a node creates a new revision.
 This lets users see how a node has changed over time and revert unwanted or accidental edits.
 Workbench Moderation maintains this revision